Training Transition Policies via Distribution Matching for Complex Tasks: Approach

 \section{Approach}

 In this section, we present a methodology for transitioning between lower-level policies in hierarchical reinforcement learning (HRL).
 We assume that we receive pre-trained lower-level subtask policies as input along with \emph{transition intervals}---windows where a transition between two specific lower-level policies should occur.
 We seek to maximize performance on a complex task by combining the pre-trained policies without re-training them.
 To do this, we train a transition policy for each pair of pre-trained policies that we must transition between.
 The transition policy is activated at the start of each transition interval.
 Then, a DQN governs the switch from the transition policy to the next prescribed pre-trained policy.
-The DQN improves the rate of transition success relative to simply switching at the end of the transition interval,
+The DQN improves the rate of transition success relative to simply switching at the end of the transition interval.\footnote{We assume that the environment is static enough that it is not critical that the meta-controller has the opportunity to replan after the transition policy terminates.
+In principle, such replanning could be allowed by introducing an additional layer of transition policies, i.e., by training training meta-transition policies that transition between transition policies and actions.}

 In Section 3.1, we describe our training procedure for transition policies.
 In Section 3.2, we describe how we collect data and design rewards for DQNs.
 Our framework is summarized by Figure~\ref{figure_hrl_structure}.